By Hana Chen

 “To be frank, it’s nothing much to fear,” he explains to The Pride.

-And he wasn’t the only generous one — about a hundred people had reached out, and from that list, National University Hospital, where Rheya was undergoing treatment, shortlisted viable donors with Sunil’s input.
+And he wasn’t the only generous one — about a hundred people had reached out.
+From that list, the National University Centre for Organ Transplantation (NUCOT) at National University Hospital, where Rheya was undergoing treatment, shortlisted viable donors with Sunil’s input.
 From that, Sakthibalan was picked.

 With the surgery set for September, it was just a matter of waiting.